Skip to main content | Website improvement | Accessibility help

 Step 3 – Test your plan

-• Discuss your plan with all relevant staff, including the staff involved with key services.
-Cover all training needs.
+• Discuss your plan with all relevant staff, including the staff involved with key activities.
+Undertake some training with them on the plan and their role.

-• Simulate a theoretical event that would disrupt your normal business practice and test your plan, would it cope with this event
+• Simulate an event that would disrupt your normal business practice and test your plan.

 • 80% of Businesses affected by a major incident close within 18 months.